canpolatoral/boa/packages/utils/README.md

 export const DEFAULT_THRESOLD = 1; // minutes
 ```

-Our storybook container has a sample usage of @boa/utils from @boa/boa
+Our storybook container has a sample usage of @boa/utils with @boa/base

 ```jsx
 import React, { Component } from 'react';